 Can I wear my shoes?

 No. We are a socks-only facility.
 For health and sanitary reasons, we ask that socks or shoes with smooth leather bottoms must be worn during your visit.
 If you have not come prepared we have socks available for both kids and parents to wear.
-If you are not in the moon sand area, you may wear your shoes.

 What should I expect on a visit to CAF?